Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 - Limitations

-The TSX grew from $10,000 to $781,030 CAD over the same period that SPY grew to $74,347 USD.
-That's a 78x portfolio vs a 7x benchmark, driven by a mechanical strategy that simply held the two strongest sectors each quarter.
+The portfolio grew from $10,000 to $726,038 CAD over 26 years, driven by a mechanical strategy that simply held the two strongest sectors each quarter.
 Canada's commodity-heavy market created exactly the conditions where sector momentum thrives: multi-year trending cycles in Basic Materials and Energy that the strategy captured almost perfectly.

 The Strategy